Team sports shy

 - Your local YMCA or gym may also offer sports lessons.

-If you've learned the basics but don't feel ready to play on a team yet, you can always ask a trusted friend.
-He or she may be able to offer you some pointers or practice time so that you can get the basic idea and feel for the sport before you try playing in a group setting.
-Time to get the ball rolling!
+If you've learned the basics but don't feel ready to play on a team yet, you can always ask a trusted friend to be a ball-game buddy.
+S/he may be able to offer you some pointers or practice time so that you can get the basic idea and feel for the sport before you try playing in a group setting.
+Sounds like it’s time to get the ball rolling!